Talbots Place

 - Ilford Galerie Smooth Cotton Rag 310 gsm

-A corrugated iron shed bears the painted sign "J.E.
+A corrugated iron shed with a painted sign reading "J.E.
 Talbot" above a rusted roller door.
-Drums, timber pallets, and an old bowser crowd the frontage.
+Old drums and timber pallets crowd the frontage.
+A weathered bowser sits to one side.
 Grass and wildflowers grow unchecked across the yard.

 Open edition